lulujordanna/data-structures/week10/README.md

 The goal of this weekly assignment is to create a web server application in Node.js that will respond to various requests for JSON data for AA meetings, process blog entries, and sensor readings.

 ## Solution
 Builidng off of previous weekly assignments, I created a web server application that uses Express to load in data from each of the three databases.
 The outcome does not include html elements or styling yet, it just a representation of the queries to the database.
 I first loaded in all my dependenices; making the database credentials global variables to account for scoping as my SQL database is used for both the AA data and Sensor data.
-Once all of the dependenices were loaded, I created the first express function to launch my landing page.
+Once all of the dependenices were loaded in, I created the first express function to build my landing page.

 ```javascript
 //Dependenices